Skip to main content

 4

-• Confirm outbound HTTPS to the control plane URL.
+• Confirm outbound HTTPS from the host or cluster to the Hub URL.

 Next steps